-In this easy-to-follow guide, we'll learn how to import data from Google Books into Airtable using the free Data Fetcher Airtable app.
+In this easy-to-follow guide, we'll learn how to import data from Google Books into Airtable using the free Data Fetcher Airtable extension.
 For a list of book ISBNs, we'll import book details like 'Title', 'Description', 'Authors' and 'Published date' into Airtable.
 This can all be done without the need for code using the Google Books Airtable integration.

 Create a table in your base called 'Books' with a (single line text) field called 'ISBN' and another a (single line text) filed called 'Title.'